 Photoshop vs Lightroom, that is the most commonly asked question in photo processing.
+Do professional photographers use Lightroom or Photoshop, or both.
 While many photographers use both to some extent, many use either Lightroom or Photoshop predominantly based on the advantages they gain while trying to accomplish their goals.

 What is Photoshop & What is Lightroom?